Zi-qi-Li/Flir-camera-absorption-image/README.md

 This is a program to acquire absorption image using Flir camera.
 It acquires image with atoms, image without atoms and background sequentially, and then calculate optical density.

 ## Preparation
-Firstly install Spinnaker SDK at <https://www.flir.com/products/spinnaker-sdk/>
+Firstly download Spinnaker SDK and Python Spinnaker SDK at <https://www.flir.com/products/spinnaker-sdk/> and read How_to_Install_PySpin.txt in this repository to install driver and PySpin.

 Make sure you can import PySpin after installation.